kyma-project/kyma/components/application-operator/README.md

  - **strictMode** is a toggle used to enable or disable Istio authorization policy for validator and HTTP source adapter.
 The default value is `disabled`.
  - **healthPort** is the number of the TCP port used to perform health checking of the Application Operator.
  - **isBEBEnabled** is a toggle used to enable or disable eventing based on BEB.
 The default value is `false`.
+ - **centralApplicationConnectivityValidatorEnabled** is a toggle used to determine if the Central Application Connectivity Validator is used.
+If enabled, separate instances of application connectivity validator will not be provisioned.
+The default value is `false`.
 ## Testing on a local deployment

 When you develop the Application Connector components, you can test the changes you introduced on a local Kyma deployment before you push them to a production cluster.